mmorel-35/rules_rust/COMPATIBILITY.md

 Whenever there is a new Bazel LTS release, all releases of `rules_rust` will maintain support for the older LTS version for at least 3 months unless Bazel doesn't allow this.

+### Optional C++ Toolchain Support

+`rules_rust` supports building pure Rust targets without requiring a C++ toolchain to be configured.
+This feature leverages Bazel's optional toolchain API (available since Bazel 6.0) to make the C++ toolchain optional.
+The C++ toolchain is still required when building Rust code that depends on C/C++ libraries.

 ## What host platforms are supported?

 Platforms subject to backwards compatibility policy are